chrisprice/knockout-arrows/blog.md

 }
 ```

 We take the source ```stringFromMarkup``` and use esprima to translate it into an AST.
 We then traverse this AST searching for ArrowFunctionExpression nodes.
-If we find one we use a helper function to rewrite the node into an ES5 compatible version and then tell estraverse to replace the node with our rewritten version.
+If we find one, we use a helper function to rewrite the node into an ES5 compatible version and then tell estraverse to replace the node with our rewritten version.
 Finally, we use escodegen to generate JavaScript code corresponding to the rewritten AST.

 #Rewriting an arrow function expression

 The last piece in the puzzle is how to rewrite the arrow function into a plain function.
-The TC39 (JavaScript's standards committee) wiki defines [how arrow functions should behave](http://tc39wiki.calculist.org/es6/arrow-functions/).
-In essense we need -
+Helpfully, the TC39 (JavaScript's standards committee) wiki defines [how arrow functions should behave](http://tc39wiki.calculist.org/es6/arrow-functions/).
+In essence we need -

 ```
 items.filter(item => item.done)